 Modern but minimalistic

-The DeLonghi ESAM 3300 is a mix modern styling and a vintage-inspired housing.
-There’s a clutter-free control panel with a bunch of buttons and a few rotary dials that allow you to select your brew and fine tune a few of the features.
+The DeLonghi ESAM 3300 is a mix of modern styling and vintage-inspired housing.
+There’s a clutter-free control panel with a bunch of buttons and a few rotary dials that allow you to select your brew and fine-tune a few of the features.

 But there’s no LCD or LED display which is a common feature in most coffee makers these days.